SAP-samples/teched2025-DT261/exercises/ex01/README.md

    <pre lang="ABAP">
      determination ZZ_setOverallStatus on modify {  field OrderedItem; }
    </pre>

-   so that the code of your BDEF should now read as follows:
+   The code for your BDEF should now be as follows:
    <pre lang="ABAP">
    extension using interface ZDT261I_shoptp_###
      implementation in class ZBP_DT261R_EXT_SHOPTP_### unique;